History of HIV/AIDS: Homeless people and intravenous drug users in New York

 An article by Pattrice Maurer in the newspaper Agenda from April 1992 explores some of the issues surrounding junkie pneumonia.
 It starts: "In the late 1970s while the epidemic known as 'disco fever' swept through the U.S., an epidemic known as 'junkie pneumonia' raged among injection drug users in New York City."
-It continues: "Few people were aware that large numbers of injections drug users were inexplicably dying of pneumonia.
+It continues: "Few people were aware that large numbers of [intravenous] drug users were inexplicably dying of pneumonia.
 Those few who did notice these deaths did not feel compelled to investigate the public health puzzle they posed."
 The author's opinion is that if anyone had bothered to investigate these deaths, they would have found an immune system disorder that is now called AIDS.

-Steven Thrasher writes in The Guardian: "Indeed, those of us who study AIDS have long known that long before common symptoms such as Kaposi sarcoma and pneumonia were showing up among hemophiliacs and gay men, they were likely affecting homeless people who lived off society’s radar, people who used IV (intravenous) drugs and those who avoided medical treatment out of fear."
+Steven Thrasher writes in The Guardian: "Indeed, those of us who study AIDS have long known that long before common symptoms such as Kaposi sarcoma and pneumonia were showing up among hemophiliacs and gay men, they were likely affecting homeless people who lived off society's radar, people who used IV (intravenous) drugs and those who avoided medical treatment out of fear."

 A chapter in The Proceedings of the World Conference of Therapeutic Communities (9th, San Francisco, California, September 1–6, 1985) gives details about serum samples that were tested for signs of HIV (then called HTLV-III/LAV) antibodies.
 Quoting: "We have also conducted historical studies of the epidemic in New York City, using serum samples that were originally collected for other purposes.
 We have sera from IV drug users that go back to the middle 1960s.
 The first indication of HTLV-III/LAV antibody presence is in one of eleven samples from 1978 ...
 29% of 40 samples in 1979 ...
 44% of samples from 1980 and 52% of samples from 1982.
 The HTLV-III/LAV virus appears to have been introduced among IV drug users in the late 1970s in New York City."

-Anna Thompson writes on the website TheBody.com in an article dated Autumn 1993: "Many women were dying in the late '70s of pneumonia, cervical cancer, and other illnesses complicated by 'mysteriously' suppressed immune systems.
-Yet, it was not until 1981 that a case of AIDS in a woman was first reported by the Centers for Disease Control (CDC)."
-She continues: "The CDC's refusal to address women's issues led to the overall perception that women do not get AIDS."